sujoe77/backend/Notes/Cache.md

 At the beginning, cache is just a piece of memory, driven by client thread.

-in order to maintain the consistency between DB and cache, we need to know if cache is consistent with DB, instead of comparing it every time, we introduce a boolean to represent if cache is up to date.
+In order to maintain the consistency between DB and cache, we need to know if cache is consistent with DB, instead of comparing it every time, we introduce a boolean flag to represent if cache is up to date, so called cache hit.

-How to update, if we write cache first, we may lost changes, DB is still the main store of the data, so we update DB first, cache later.
+Regarding how to update, if we write cache first, we may lose changes, DB is still the main store of the data, so we update DB first, cache later.

 after DB updated, if object is not in cache, we do nothing. if object in cache already, instead of update cache immediately, we just update the flag to invalidate the cache, which is cheaper.